National sources of data and research

 LG Inform.
 Presents up-to-date published data about your local area and the performance of your council or fire and rescue authority.

 Local Authority Interactive Tool (LAIT).
 An interactive spreadsheet for comparing data about children and young people across all local authorities in England.

 Local Authorities Research and Intelligence Association (LARIA) is an organisation supporting researchers in the public sector.

 Local Government Association (LGA) acts as the voice of the local government sector.
 LG Inform presents up-to-date published data about local areas and the performance of councils or fire and rescue authorities.

 NHS Digital is a source of a wide range of health and adult social care indicators for England.

-Nomis is an ONS website containing national labour market statistics.
+Nomis is an ONS (see below) website containing national labour market statistics.

 Projecting Adult Needs and Service Information (PANSI).
 Developed by the Institute of Public Care (IPC) for use by local authority planners and commissioners of social care provision in England, together with providers.
 PANSI helps users explore the possible impact that demography and certain conditions may have on populations aged 18 to 64.